-Ocean Fluids Lab @ UNH
+Ocean Hydrodynamics Lab @ UNH

 Prior to joining the faculty at UNH, I received my PhD from Stanford University in the Bob and Norma Street Environmental Fluid Mechanics Laboratory, and was a postdoctoral scholar at the University of California, Merced.

 June 2022 - Congrats to Matt, Jenna, Matthias, & Aidan!

 Congratulations to Matt, who graduated with his MEng in Ocean Engineering, and Jenna, Matthias, and Aidan, who graduated with their BS in Ocean Engineering!

 Jan.
 2022 - Zeeshan's paper published!

 Dr. Theresa Oehmke arrived at UNH in August 2021 as a Postdoctoral Scholar in Mechanical Engineering, with expertise in turbulent transport of particles.
 She will be working with Chris White and Tracy Mandel during her time here.
 Welcome!